 A Single Sunbeam Drives Away Many Shadows

-Personal Wellness: The recent and ongoing shutdown has caused significant spikes in anxiety and insomnia, with people increasingly and justifiably concerned for their jobs, incomes and future.
+Personal Wellness: The recent and ongoing COVID-19 shutdown has caused significant spikes in anxiety and insomnia, with people increasingly and justifiably concerned for their jobs, incomes, health and future.
 In an environment where opioid and crisis are almost universally used together, cannabis has risen on the list of excellent ways to deal with stress and sleep issues.
 Caution: Side effects may include increased appetite and enhanced enjoyment of movies and music.

 Destigmatization: Two in three Americans support legalizing cannabis for adult use with national support showing consecutive record-breaking growth for the past three years.
 On the medical side, support is even stronger with ~93% of Americans in favor of legalizing medical cannabis.
 This makes medical cannabis perhaps the most popular policy proposal in America, with twelve initiatives appearing on state ballots since 2008.
 In 2016, Florida’s medical cannabis initiative received two million more votes than either Donald Trump or Hillary Clinton in a strong example of bi-partisan support.